Dosage form: tablet, extended release

 When adding glipizide extended-release tablets to other anti-diabetic drugs, initiate glipizide extended-release tablets at 5 mg once daily.
 Start patients at increased risk for hypoglycemia at a lower dose.

 When colesevelam is coadministered with Glipizide ER, maximum plasma concentration and total exposure to glipizide is reduced.
 Therefore, glipizide extended-release tablets should be administered at least 4 hours prior to colesevelam.

 Dosage Forms and Strengths

-Glipizide Extended-Release Tablets 2.5 mg are light orange, round, biconvex film-coated tablets imprinted with ‘A’ on one side with black ink.
+Glipizide Extended-Release Tablets 2.5 mg are white to off-white, round, biconvex film- coated tablets imprinted with ‘A’ on one side with black ink.

-Glipizide Extended-Release Tablets 5 mg are orange, round, biconvex film-coated tablets imprinted with ‘B’ on one side with black ink.
+Glipizide Extended-Release Tablets 5 mg are white to off-white, round, biconvex film- coated tablets imprinted with ‘B’ on one side with black ink.

 Glipizide is contraindicated in patients with: